 Why does this happen when the on-roll and received data is entered correctly?

-A: All students in a vocational school must be received from somewhere.
-Thus, the number of students received must equal the number of on-roll students.
-The vocational school must report the correct number of students received on the ‘Students Received’ screens as they reported on the ‘Students On Roll’ screens.
+A: All students in a vocational school must be received from another district.
+Thus, the number of students on-roll must equal the number of students received.

 #52 Vocational Schools